openfoodfacts/openfoodfacts-server/docker/README.md

 ### Image from Docker Hub

-Just run `docker-compose up` in this directory to run a pre-built image and start the process.
+Just run `docker-compose up` to run a pre-built image and start the process.
 This spins up an application container for the backend, an nginx container that acts as a reverse proxy for static files, and a MongoDB container for storage.
 You can also deploy OFF to Docker Swarm with `docker stack deploy -c docker-compose.yml`.

 ### Local development